How Sustainable is Your Circular Economy?

 • 99% of items with CV < 2 have more than 80% of their rental transactions fulfilled with reused items (versus CV<1 for rental period = 7 days)

-It is clear that a short rental period provides more flexibility to deal with the demand variability.
+A short rental period provides more flexibility in dealing with demand variability.

 Without any surprise, we can see the same trend with the amount of water saved,